BIPOC Scholarship

 - Provides funding for tuition and other expenses such as the student’s housing, study tools, and equipment.

-- Scholars can receive guidance and support in areas affecting BIPOC LGBTQ students from Point’s expert coaching discussions.
+- Scholars receive guidance and support in areas affecting BIPOC LGBTQ students from Point’s expert coaching discussions.

 - Point provides access to virtual leadership events and panel discussions.